jcblw/node-mongs/README.md

 # Mongs

-a command line tool to stream data to terminal so it can be piped to things like [dat](http://dat-data.org)
+a command line tool to stream [mongodb](http://www.mongodb.com/) data to terminal so it can be piped to things like [dat](http://dat-data.org)

 ## Install

     $ npm install mongs -g

 ## Usage

     $ mong -d databaseName -c collectionName [ -h host -p port ]

-There is no error checking or anything fancy yet and database name and collection name are the only two requirements.
+you can pipe the results to dat

+    $ mong -d project -c geopoints | dat import --json --primary=_id

+> it is in early stages so expect the unexpected

 ## Wishlist